Bread Size for Sandwich Maker: Which Bread Fits? (2026)

 What Are the Standard Bread and Plate Sizes?

 This single mismatch explains nearly every "my bread does not fit" complaint.
 The bread is not too big overall.
-It is just longer in one direction than a squarish plate allows.
+It is just longer in one direction than a square plate allows.
 Rotating or trimming fixes it in seconds.

 | Item | Typical Size | What It Means for Fit |